Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Rank 1 planar special K ahler geometry

 We review some technical details \cite{Seiberg:1994rs,Seiberg:1994aj,Donagi:1995cf} of the description of rank 1 (1-dimensional) Coulomb branch (CB) geometries.

 Rank 1 CBs are locally coordinatized by a single complex variable $u$ which can be thought of as (some holomorphic function of) the vev of the complex scalar field in the low energy massless $\U(1)$ vector multiplet.
 We are interested in scale-invariant CBs and their deformations which have the complex structure of an $n$-punctured sphere, and we will take $u$ to be a global complex coordinate on this sphere.
 We put one puncture at $u=\infty$ which will also be metric infinity; all other punctures will be at finite distances.
-We will discuss examples with different structures elsewhere \cite{Argyres:2015regularity}.
+Examples with different structures are discussed in \cite{Argyres:2017tmj}.

 Following the discussion in section \ref{sec:localdefs}, a deformation of a scale-invariant CB will depend holomorphically on some number of complex (marginal or relevant) \emph{deformation parameters} $q$, $\m$, and $\bm$.
 Thus we will really be interested in a whole family of rank-1 CBs parameterized by some set of deformation parameters.
 Here $q$ is a dimensionless exactly marginal coupling, $\m$ is a chiral term coupling with dimension $0<\D(\m)<1$, and $\bm$ is a vector of masses of dimension 1.
 We will generally suppress explicit mention of the $q$, $\m$, and $\bm$ dependence of the geometrical objects on the CB: whenever a quantity depends on the coordinate $u$, it will also be understood to depend on the deformation parameters as well.